AhmedSYD/best-path-to-nearst-hospital/README.md

 ![draw marker](https://user-images.githubusercontent.com/26576895/115165740-a69d9c00-a0af-11eb-95c1-a90fcc1512a2.png)

-- If you hover over any hospital/clinic, you will get the name of it and a link another page, namely **View/Add Review**ز
+- If you hover over any hospital/clinic, you will get the name of it and a link another page, namely **View/Add Review**.

 ![view_add_review](https://user-images.githubusercontent.com/26576895/115166522-f2eadb00-a0b3-11eb-9c5f-2759fdce4981.JPG)